The Importance of Binders

 So let me be clear – Binders are ESSENTIAL.

-At minimum, I would say I speak with 3 people a week that call me and say, “I am taking such and such anti-microbial to kill my X, Y, Z gut infection and I am not getting results.
+At minimum, I would say I speak with 3 people a week that call me and say, “I am taking such and such anti-microbial to "kill" my gut infection and I am not getting results.
 Can you offer any reason as to why this is so?”

 Of course, every case is so different, I have no blanket answer.
 However, time and time again, I respond by asking 2 very simply questions.
 The answer to these two questions often bestow the very reason(s) as to why results are elusive.
 Here are the two questions I ask, in their respective order:

 - How frequently are you taking the anti-microbial?
-(Oil of Oregano, Colloidal Silver, Olive Leaf, Biocidin, MicrobeClear/X)
+(Oil of Oregano, Colloidal Silver, Biocidin, GI Microbe-X)